Most important facts in the history of A. Le Coq

 2006 ‒ A. Le Coq invests into the multipack bottling line of cans.

 2006 ‒ A. Le Coq becomes the biggest beverage producer in Estonia whose main product groups are beer, juice, water and soft drinks.

 2007 ‒ A. Le Coq Tartu Õlletehas Ltd changes its official name to A. Le Coq Ltd.

 2007 ‒ A. Le Coq starts to manufacture energy drinks.

 2007 ‒ The construction of a new logistics centre is completed in Tartu.

-2007 - A. Le Coq celebrates the 200th anniversary of its trademark and enterprise and launches a jubilee beer A. Le Coq Special.
+2007 ‒ A. Le Coq celebrates the 200th anniversary of its trademark and launches A. Le Coq Special to mark the occasion.

 2007 ‒ A new bottling line of plastic bottles is completed.

 2008 – A. Le Coq starts to produce syrup.

 2009 ‒ A. Le Coq relaunches the long-forgotten production of kvass and starts to produce naturally fermented A. Le Coq Kvass.